3 lbs. or more - non-sterile soil, not including soil intended for extracton of biological organisms:

-A permit is required to import or move non-sterile soil interstate from Hawaii, or the U.S. territories that will not undergo treatment at the port of entry into the U.S. Untreated soil from these sources may only be moved to an approved facility.
-If your facility is not already approved, you will be required to enter into a compliance agreement prior to approval of your permit.
-Therefore, up to three months may be necessary for review, processing, and approval of your permit application.
+A permit is required to import or move non-sterile soil interstate from Hawaii, or the U.S. territories that will not undergo treatment at the port of entry into the U.S. upon arrival.
+Untreated soil from these sources may only be moved to an APHIS approved facility.
+If your facility is not already approved, up to three months may be necessary for review, processing, and approval of your permit application.
 For additional information, see the Soil not treated at the Port of Entry web page.

 Importation or interstate movement of non-sterile soil from all foreign countries, Hawaii and the U.S. territories that will be shipped in quantities of 3 lbs or less for sterilization treatments at the port of entry requires a permit for movement prior to the treatment facility, but does not require a compliance agreement for subsequent movement within the United States.